-3.5 Adsorption Kinetics: Adsorption is a physiochemical process that involves the mass transfer of a solute (adsorbate) from the fluid phase to the adsorbent surface.
+3.5 Adsorption Kinetics:

 A study of kinetics of adsorption is desirable as it provides information about the mechanism of adsorption, which is important for efficiency of the process.
-The applicability of the pseudo-first-order and pseudo-second-order model was tested for the adsorption of MB onto Sulphonated biomass.
-The best-fit model was selected based on the linear regression correlation coefficient, R values.
-If the second-order kinetics is applicable, then the plot of t/qt vs. t (Fig.6) and Fig.7 log (qe-qt) vs T should show linear relationship.
+The applicability of the pseudo-first-order and pseudo-second-order model was tested for the adsorption of MB onto Nitrated biomass.
+The best-fit model was selected based on the linear regression correlation coefficient, R2 values.
+If the second-order kinetics is applicable, then the plot of t/qt vs. t (Fig.6) and Fig.7 log (qe-qt) vs.T should show linear relationship